-Ze saw it at the same time and immediately bolted down — thrusting the hook into the water with the full force of his body.
+Ze saw it at the same instant and immediately bolted down — thrusting the hook into the water with the full force of his body.
 Here we go again, I thought, watching him dive to the deck while cleaving the sea with his arm, stabbing his lance deeper and deeper.
-But then suddenly his arm wrenched sideways and Ze’s direction changed.
-Where a second before he was plunging down with everything he had, Ze was now rising up from the deck, springing to his feet and grunting loudly as he ripped a large dolphin fish right out of the water.
+But then suddenly his arm wrenched sideways and his direction changed.
+Where a second before Ze was plunging down with everything he had, he was now rising up from the deck, springing to his feet and grunting loudly as he ripped a large dolphin fish out of the water.

 I could not believe it!

 Hooked just in front of the tail, the fish took flight as it catapulted upward.
 Pulled high over Ze’s head, it beat the air wildly trying to escape.
 Ze wouldn’t let it.
-Holding the gaff tightly with both hands, he stepped back from the rail and swung the gaff like a club.
-With no choice but to follow, the fish came with it, whipping around and down, completing its short flight with a loud slap on the deck — WHAP!
+Holding the shaft tightly with both hands now, he stepped back from the rail and swung the gaff like a club.
+With no choice but to follow the fish came with it, whipping around and down, completing its short flight with a loud slap on the deck — WHAP!
 And there it lay, just a few feet away from me, knocked out or killed by the blow.

 Mamede didn’t wait to find out.
 Jumping down with the araçanga, he gave the fish three quick raps on the head while Ze held the gaff.
 He then freed the hook from its tail and pushed the fish to the foot of the tabernacle.
 The dourado was now only an arm’s length away, and I couldn’t stop looking at it.

 Ze couldn’t be happier.
-I could hear it in his voice.
+I could hear the joy in his voice.
 But I didn’t see it — I didn’t look up.
 My eyes were still glued to the fish, watching its life ebb out in the most vivid colors.

-Only the fish’s eye remained a constant color from beginning to end.
+Only the fish’s eye remained a constant color while it died.
 Golden yellow and big as a nickel, a jet black pupil so perfectly centered, the eye looked more like a precious marble.
 It was so open and fixed, so completely vulnerable, I wanted to reach over and cover it with something.
 Instead I ran my palm down the dourado’s slick side.
 The skin was cold to the touch but felt more human than fish.
 And the firmness of its body told only of swiftness.

 “It’s a good fish,” said Ze.
-I could feel his eyes upon me.
+I could tell he was watching me.